Left symmetric algebras from DNA insertion: Definitions and Notions

 \subsection{The left symmetric algebra}

-Let $F$ be a field of characteristic zero.
-Let $A$ be an algebra over $F$.
-For elements $x$ and $y$ in $A$ the bilinear product is denoted by $(x, y) \rightarrow x\circ y$.
-Given three elements $x$, $y$ and $z$,we will denote by $(x, y, z)$ the associator of these elements by \begin{defn} A left-symmetric algebra is an algebra whose associator is left-symmetric, that is
+Let $\ndF$ be a field of characteristic zero.
+Let $A$ be an algebra over $\ndF$.
+For elements $x$ and $y$ in $A$, the bilinear product is denoted by $(x, y) \rightarrow x\circ y$.
+Given three elements $x$, $y$ and $z$, we denote the associator of these elements by \begin{defn} A left symmetric algebra $A$ is an algebra whose associator satisfies And the identity $(x, y, z) =(y, x, z)$ is called the left symmetric identity. \end{defn}